Edmonton City Centre: Business

-ECC is home to two office towers and one unique office conversion property located on the site of the original Woodwards: TD Tower, Oxford Tower and Centre Point Place are all connected to the shopping centre by way of integrated pedway.
+Edmonton City Centre is home to two office towers and one unique office conversion property located on the site of the original Woodwards: TD Tower, Oxford Tower and Centre Point Place are all connected to the shopping centre by way of integrated pedway.
 These office properties combine for a total of approximately 665,000 square feet with the towers ranging from 24 to 28 storeys in height.

 CBC

 The Canadian Broadcasting Corporation's English and French services in Edmonton are located at Edmonton City Centre.
 CBC operations based at ECC include television stations CBXT-DT and CBXFT-DT; as well as the radio stations CBX, CBX-FM, and CHFA-FM.